ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ## Question ahead:

-get a question: how to determine the classifier centre?
+get a question: how to determine the classifier centre (windows width)?

 for this case, it is around 20 to be at the middle/ top